-These topics help you learn about the benefits to migrating your existing Oracle Java Cloud Service instances to Oracle Cloud Infrastructure, and also provide an overview of the migration process and tools.
+These topics help you learn about the benefits to migrating your existing Oracle Data Hub Cloud Service clusters to Oracle Cloud Infrastructure, and also provide an overview of the migration process and tools.

 Why Migrate to Oracle Cloud Infrastructure